fish-quant/big-fish/docs/source/index.rst

    $ pip install big-fish

-Clone package from Github
+Clone package from GitHub
 -------------------------

-Clone the project's `Github repository <https://github.com/fish-quant/big- fish>`_ and install it manually with the following commands:
+Clone the project's `GitHub repository <https://github.com/fish-quant/big- fish>`_ and install it manually with the following commands:

 .. code-block:: bash